ProjectEvergreen/project-evergreen/README.md

 - Minimal Dependencies (polyfills > frameworks) and boilerplate
 - Like with Polymer, "Use the Platform"
 - Focus on Developer Experience for rapid development

+Note:
+Please see our [wiki](https://github.com/thegreenhouseio/project-evergreen/wiki) for information like usage, examples, and more.

 ### Outstanding Items
 1. [ ] [Unit testing / E2E Testing](https://github.com/thegreenhouseio/project-evergreen/issues/1)